maboerg/Closed-chains-of-polygons/README.md

 ### Introduction

-WORK IN PROGRESS - TO BE COMPLETED SOON

 We want to assemble identical regular polygons in order to build closed chains of high symmetry.

 `m` is the number of vertices - meaning that we assemble `m-gons` in a "circular" way.